instead-hub/instead/doc/stead3-en.md

 function.
 The function in this case will be to enter a parameter the number of the phrase.
 The purpose of the function -- to return a string prefix.

-Please note that 'std.phrase_prefix' is not saved if you you need to override it on the fly, you will have to restore it state in 'start()' function manually!
+Please note that 'std.phrase_prefix' is not saved if you need to override it on the fly, you will have to restore it state in 'start()' function manually!